 How do brass valves vs. bronze valves compare?
 Brass and bronze have similar appearance, composition, and applications.
 Both are commonly used copper alloys for valves, although their properties and costs vary.
 Bronze is primarily an alloy of copper combined with tin, but rarely other metals.
 However, brass is an alloy of zinc and copper.
-The properties of these two alloys make them useful in many applications.
-This article will discuss these characteristics and their particular uses and benefits.
-We’ll do an in-depth comparison of brass valves vs bronze valves to learn the key distinctions between the two valves.

 What are Brass Valves